List of accidents and incidents involving military aircraft (1943–1944): 1943

-On 21 November 1943, a Douglas C-47 aircraft crashed into Locust Mountain in Mahanoy Township, Schuylkill County, Pennsylvania.
+On 21 November 1943, a Douglas C-47 aircraft crashed into Locust Mountain in Mahanoy Township, Pennsylvania.
 Seven of the occupants on board the aircraft were killed, and two survived with serious injuries.

 On the night of 21 November 1943, three Douglas C-47A aircraft took off from Lawson Field in Fort Benning, Georgia.
 They were heading to Naval Air Station Willow Grove in Horsham Township, Pennsylvania, to pick up CG-4A gliders and tow them to Maxton AAF.
 At the time, Maxton was the site of the largest CG-4A glider pilot training base in the world.

 In the airspace around Washington, DC the three aircraft entered a large storm front and lost visual contact with one another.
 Captain Bernard Cederholm, the pilot of 42-32929, decided to divert to the now-abandoned Barnsville Auxiliary Airfield near Allentown, Pennsylvania.
 Due to weather circumstances and low visibility, Cederholm failed to locate the airfield.
 He was following a holding circuit when the aircraft hit trees on Locust Mountain, located approximately an eighth of a mile west of Tamaqua, Pennsylvania at 2110 EST, and broke up.
 A fire broke out on impact, and seven of the nine aboard were killed.
 The two survivors left were Corporal Joseph W. Enloe and Private Charles H. Davis, who were found wandering around the site of the crash a half hour afterwards.
 The force of the crash was so powerful that it is reported that the tail was thrown approximately 1,500 feet away from the impact site.

 The aircraft, a Douglas C-47A with the tail number 42-32929 was first flown in 1943.